Did you know that getting a club fitting is a conversation, much like going to the doctor?

 The adjustability is good from a fitting standpoint.
-There’s less inventory and tools to lose/break in the shop.
+There are less inventory and tools to lose/break in the shop.
 Fitting can be more efficiently done (though, if you require something >12*… good luck).

-But as far as you’re concerned, as soon as you find the right loft, LEAVE IT ALONE.
+But as far as you’re concerned, as soon as you find the right loft for your driver, LEAVE IT ALONE.
 If you suspect something’s wrong, go see your fitter.

 Question 12: Would I hit the ball farther with a longer shaft?